zilch/type-route/docs/api-reference/route-group/create-group.md

 createGroup(routes: (RouteBuilder | RouteGroup)[]): RouteGroup
 ```

-The `createGroup` function takes an array of `RouteBuilder` objects and returns a `RouteGroup`.
+The `createGroup` function takes an array of `RouteBuilder` and `RouteGroup` objects and returns a `RouteGroup`.
 The `createGroup` function is useful for composing groups of routes to make checking against them easier elsewhere in the application with the [`has`](./has.md) function.
 It takes an array composed of both `RouteBuilder` and `RouteGroup` objects.
 Read the [Nested/Similar Routes](../../guides/nested-and-similar-routes.md) guide for more information.

 #### Example